FleaRex/print-that/README.md

 # Print That!

-A pachage to make it super easy to make print statements.
+A package to make it super easy to make print statements.